T20 Blast

-The T20 Blast, currently named the Vitality Blast for sponsorship reasons, is a professional Twenty20 cricket competition for English and Welsh first-class counties.
-The competition was established by the England and Wales Cricket Board (ECB) in 2003 as the first professional Twenty20 league in the world.
-It is the top-level Twenty20 competition in England and Wales.
+The T20 Blast, also known as the Vitality Blast for sponsorship reasons, is a professional Twenty20 cricket league in England and Wales.
+The competition was established by the England and Wales Cricket Board (ECB) in 2003.
+T20 Blast is the oldest domestic T20 league in the world.
+It is one of the top-level Twenty20 league in the world.
+Vitality Blast comprises 18 teams, with 17 in England and 1 in Wales.

 The competition has been known by a variety of names due to commercial sponsorship.
 It was known as the Twenty20 Cup from 2003 to 2009, the Friends Provident t20 and Friends Life t20 from 2010 to 2013, and the Natwest t20 Blast from 2014 to 2017.
 The competition has been sponsored by insurance company Vitality since 2018 and is known as the Vitality Blast.

 History

-When the Benson & Hedges Cup ended in 2002, the ECB needed another one-day competition to fill its place.
-In response to dwindling crowds and reduced sponsorship the decision was made to launch a 20 over competition with the aim of boosting the game's popularity, particularly with the younger generation.
-The intention was to deliver fast-paced, exciting cricket which was accessible to fans who were put off by the longer versions of the game.
+When the Benson & Hedges Cup ended in 2002, the ECB sought another one-day competition to fill with the younger generation in response to dwindling crowds and reduced sponsorship.
+The Board wanted to deliver fast-paced, exciting cricket accessible to fans who were put off by the longer versions of the game.
+Stuart Robertson, the marketing manager of the ECB, proposed a 20-over per innings game to county chairmen in 2001, and they voted 11–7 in favour of adopting the new format.

-The first Twenty20 Cup was held in 2003 and was marketed with the slogan "I don’t like cricket, I love it" – a line from the cricket-themed pop song Dreadlock Holiday by 10cc.
+The first Twenty20 Cup was held in 2003 and was marketed with the slogan "I don't like cricket, I love it" – a line from the cricket-themed pop song Dreadlock Holiday by 10cc.

 Twenty20 Cup

 The first official Twenty20 Cup matches were played on 13 June 2003.
 The first season of Twenty20 in England was a success, with the Surrey Lions defeating the Warwickshire Bears by nine wickets in the final to win the first Twenty20 Cup Final.
 On 15 July 2004 Middlesex versus Surrey (the first Twenty20 Cup game to be held at Lord's) attracted a crowd of 26,500, the largest attendance for any county cricket game other than a one-day final since 1953.
 The tournament saw six different winners in its seven years.

-By the end of the 2009, the ECB had decided to implement a larger competition for the T20 format of the game.
-The Twenty20 English Premier League was a proposed cricket league to be run by the ECB consisting of the 18 county teams and two overseas teams divided into two divisions with promotion and relegation.
+By the end of 2009, the ECB had decided to implement a larger competition for the T20 format of the game.
+The Twenty20 English Premier League was a proposed cricket league to be run by the ECB consisting of 18 county teams and two overseas teams divided into two divisions with promotion and relegation.
 The proposal was influenced by the success of the Indian Premier League and by Allen Stanford who had organised the Stanford Super Series in the Caribbean.
-After the collapse of Stanford's series the proposals were scrapped.
-Instead a modified 40 over league, the Clydesdale Bank 40 was implemented.
+After the collapse of Stanford's series, the proposals were scrapped.
+Instead of a modified 40 over league, the Clydesdale Bank 40 was implemented.